 KEYWORDS:

-primary hepatocytes isolation, 3D collagen sandwich culture, bile canaliculus, cytoskeleton, immunolabelling, hepatocellular injury
+primary hepatocyte isolation, 3D collagen sandwich culture, bile canaliculus, cytoskeleton, immunolabelling, hepatocellular injury

 SUMMARY

 Presented here is a protocol for the isolation of mouse hepatocytes from adult mouse livers using a modified collagenase perfusion technique.
 Also described is the long-term culture of hepatocytes in a 3D collagen sandwich setting as well as immunolabeling of the cytoskeletal components to study bile canalicular formation and its response to treatment.